Skip to content

 Do you have a scaly or red, bumpy rash around your mouth?

 If this is the case, you may have perioral dermatitis.
-Approximately 0.5 to 1% of people in developed countries are affected (source).
-Episodes of perioral dermatitis can last for several weeks, or even months, and relapse is common.
+Approximately 0.5 to 1 percent of people in developed countries are affected (source).
+Episodes of perioral dermatitis can last for several weeks and even months, and relapse is common.
 Fortunately, if you suffer from this skin condition, there are several options available to help alleviate your symptoms.

 What is perioral dermatitis?

-Perioral dermatitis is a skin condition characterised by an inflammatory rash, predominantly occuring around the mouth.
+Perioral dermatitis is a skin condition characterised by an inflammatory rash predominantly occurring around the mouth.
 While it can be experienced by anyone, it’s most commonly seen in women aged between 15 and 45.
-Sometimes, this rash may extend to the nose or even the skin surrounding the eyes; referred to as periorificial dermatitis.
+Sometimes, this rash may extend to the nose or even the skin surrounding the eyes, referred to as periorificial dermatitis.
 With the right care and attention, episodes of perioral dermatitis can be managed.

-Although each flare-up may persist for several weeks or even longer, understanding the condition and seeking timely treatment can lead to more comfortable and clearer skin.
+Just as with other forms of dermatitis, flare-ups can persist for several weeks or even longer, but understanding the condition and seeking timely treatment can lead to more comfortable and clearer skin.

 Remember, you’re not alone in this, and relapses, while not uncommon, can be navigated with professional guidance.